NVISIA/BBWorkshop-Ember/README.md

-EmberWorkshop
+KendoWorkshop
 ================

-Ember.js Workshop
+Kendo-UI Workshop
-The Ember.js Workshop is intended to be released under the MIT license.
+The Kendo-UI Workshop is intended to be released under the MIT license.

 The MIT License (MIT)